Unfired terracotta sculpture, 23 cm tall and long, 10 cm wide (9"x9"x4"), by Chris Wayan, 2006

 This is a figure I've met repeatedly in dreams over the years, though she usually has wings, as in A Sphinx's Sketchbook and The Sphinx Approves.

-It was a hot day and the warm red clay felt like slippery skin.
+It was a hot summer day when I sculpted this, and the warm red clay felt like slippery skin.
 Sexy.
-Instead of a cool, sphinxy pose, the pose of an intellect that plays mind games with its food, I found myself sculpting how I felt.
+Instead of a cool, sphinxy pose, the pose of an intellect that plays mind games with its food, I found myself sculpting how I felt instead.
 In heat, begging for sex, and shamelessly showing it.
 Showing everyone, in hopes of getting a rise out of someone.
-The pose came vividly into my mind; all I had to do was translate it into clay.
+The pose came vividly into my mind (and fingers.)
+All I had to do was translate it into clay.

 I only half-succeeded.
 Her stance is more solid and calmer than I envisioned--feeling desire, but not overwhelmed.
 I removed her head, redid her neck.
 Now her head tilts.
 Better, but still a bit self-aware and in control.